GangadharPanda/Java-Low-Level-Design/src/designpatterns/singleton/Singleton_pattern.md

 This is particularly helpful for managing resources such as database connections, logging systems, or configuration settings.
 Singleton ensures that these resources are easily accessible and consistent across the application.

-To implement a singleton pattern, we have different approaches, but all of them have the following common concepts.

-1. Restrict instantiation of the class from other classes.
-2. public static method that returns the instance of the class, this is the global access point for the outer world to get the instance of the singleton class.
+## Solution
+All implementations of the Singleton have these two steps in common:

+Make the default constructor private, to prevent other objects from using the new operator with the Singleton class.
+Create a static creation method that acts as a constructor.
+Under the hood, this method calls the private constructor to create an object and saves it in a static field.
+All following calls to this method return the cached object.

 eg: